|

 DAY-STAR THEATRE ARE

-Jane Marshall has appeared in the film Robin Hood and on TV in Brookside.
-Jane also paints and runs courses on traditional canal art and plays the fiddle.
-Her spare time is taken up with growing vegetables and riding horses and occasionally driving an old tractor
+Jane Marshall in the distant past, has appeared in the film Robin Hood and on TV in Brookside.
+Jane also paints and runs courses on traditional canal art which were featured on the T.V. show Locks & Quays and more recently on BBC 2’s Paul Martin’s Hand made Revolution.
+She also plays the violin.

 IN THE BEGINNING